-Stances of Faiths on LGBT Issues: United Church of Christ
+Stances of Faiths on LGBTQ Issues: United Church of Christ

 While individual churches remain autonomous, they also hold membership in regional associations and conferences and are represented at a General Synod convened every two years.
 Synod resolutions provide guidelines for all UCC churches but do not dictate policy.
 Experiences can, therefore, differ between congregations.
 A central headquarters in Cleveland, OH, oversees a range of national ministries, including that of Justice and Witness.
 Among other accomplishments, the Ministry of Justice and Witness partnered with the Unitarian Universalist Association to create Our Whole Lives, a sex education curriculum that offers unbiased content on heterosexual, homosexual, bisexual and transsexual health.